8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 EVP flooring—or engineered vinyl plank—is just another phrase for (you guessed it) rigid-core luxury vinyl!
 Why all the acronyms?
 Think about it—if everyone just called their product fake wood flooring, nobody would know the difference!
 So these annoying little changes in vocabulary are created by flooring companies so their products stand out.

 Some people also use the acronym “EVP” to mean enhanced vinyl plank.
-All you need to know about this fake wood flooring option is that it contains a special core layer that gives the floors extra-special qualities!
+All you need to know about this option is that it contains a special core layer that gives the floors extra-special qualities!

 There are 3 main types of rigid cores